 During a workplace discrimination lawsuit, these documents help prove your case.
-A discrimination lawyer can help you prove discrimination in the workplace and recover lost wages, damages to compensate for your emotional distress, and punitive damages.
+An employment discrimination attorney can help you prove discrimination in the workplace and recover lost wages, damages to compensate for your emotional distress, and punitive damages.

 Filing a Workplace Discrimination Lawsuit

 You can also learn more about how to file a discrimination claim in New York or find answers to other workplace discrimination questions in our FAQ section.